arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 With the library properly installed, we will update the expansion firmware to ensure proper functioning and seamless detection.

+***The expansions must be externally powered to be operated and detected by the Opta™ controller for the firmware update and normal operation.
+The Aux port does not provide power to the expansion.***

 In the Arduino IDE, navigate to **File > Examples > Arduino_Opta_Blueprint > updateExpansionFw**.

 ![Firmware update example](assets/fw-update.png)